 The ECSA’s Code of Conduct (Ethics) was formally approved and published in the Government Gazette of 17 March 2017.
 It addresses expectations within five specific criteria or standards of conduct for registered persons of the engineering profession, namely competence, integrity, the public interest, the environment, and the dignity of the profession.
 Registered persons are expected to comply with these rules.
-Here follows a brief summary of each of these criteria:
+Here follows a summary of each of these criteria:

 The key concepts along with integrity are fidelity and honesty towards employers, associates and clients as well as towards the public.
 It expressly prohibits dishonesty, bribery and corruption.
-Registered persons are required to fully disclose any possible conflicts of interest with respect to their financial (or other) interests and even to avoid situations that could give rise to the potential for such conflict.
-They are expressly prohibited from receiving commissions or gratuities, unless these are disclosed in writing.
+Registered persons are required to fully disclose any possible conflicts of interest concerning their financial (or other) interests and even to avoid situations that could give rise to the potential for such conflict.
+They are expressly prohibited from receiving commissions or gratuities unless these are disclosed in writing.
 They may not misrepresent or exaggerate their qualifications or the degree of responsibility for work done.
 Moreover, professional engineers are required to give objective and factual opinions in the discharge of their duties.
 The integrity of the engineer requires disclosure to the council in the event of being found to have been negligent, incompetent, or removed from an office of trust owing to misconduct.

 6.3 Public Interest

-As with the rules of conduct surrounding public interest, the rules with regards the environment are general.
+As with the rules of conduct surrounding public interest, the rules with regards to the environment are general.
 But there is a clear expectation to avoid or minimise the adverse effects of their work on the environment, and to ensure that future generations are not negatively impacted either.

 6.5 Dignity of The Profession